An interrater reliability study of gait analysis systems with the dual task paradigm in healthy young and older adults

 Thus, when interpreting a change in DT studies with walking and under consideration of the different measuring systems, a change in velocity of 0.21 m/s in OA may be considered a real change and indicates that change is not the result of measurement error.
 It is possible to state with 95% certainty that the change is reliable rather than measurement error, if the absolute and propotional motor DTC for gait velocity are at least 17.8%.
 These findings have particularly strong implications for the interpretation of study results or to describe training effects on DT performance.
 Therefore, in line with recommendations by Wollesen and colleagues meta-analysis that deals with gait parameters, the results must consider that the different systems measure with different accuracy.

 A limitation in the context of this study is that the setup and positioning of the five measuring systems prevent the overlapping areas being maintained over the entire walking distance.
 This is especially the case with the overground walking systems, as they have different measuring ranges.
 We consider the Zebris with a length of two meter as comparatively short, which limits its suitability for overground gait analysis (on a treadmill, the two-meter system can be quite useful).
 OptoGait and GAITrite are limited by constraints including the length of the walkway, and the suitability for only flat surfaces, however these devices deliver very accurate results.
 MobilityLab and GaitUp are ecologically valid as they do not constrain the gait of participants and the entire walking distance could be recorded, even though a participant has to get used to the sensors.
 They do provide good accuracy for basic spatiotemporal parameters but are limited with respect to parameters of relative phase.
 When comparing MobilityLab and GaitUp, the former filters all steps that are not representative of a “steady-state” walking, which makes accurate step detection impossible.
-Moreover, GaitUp does not allow access to the raw data, so the data cannot be extracted or analyzed independently.

 The study meets the standards for excellent quality according to COSMIN (COnsensus-based Standards for the selection of health Measurement Instruments ;).
 The general requirements for studies that use item response theory (IRT) models, the general design issues, and questions regarding reliability (with its measurement properties: reliability and measurement error) are fulfilled.
 However, the COSMIN recommendations that advise a sample size of 50 (, see also ) were not met in this study.
 Thus, the results on the consistency of the measurement systems and the results regarding the comparison between DTE and system-measurement error under ST condition must be interpreted with caution.
 No firm conclusion can be made for these aims of the study, due to the small sample size.